 So when I entered “Accountant”, this is the result that came back:

 It should be noted that this the first time a job search engine has ever told me that I was “doomed” in my choice of career.
 Take that, Indeed.com.

-As I pondered over my career’s “impending doom” with my afternoon cup of coffee, I perused the web for articles dealing with Accounting & Automation.
+As I pondered my impending doom over my afternoon cup of coffee, I searched the web for articles dealing with Accounting & Automation.
 There are A LOT.
-And with good reason – with the advent of chatbots, cloud based services, and “machine-learning” software, much of the data entry aspects of accounting can be automated.
+And with good reason – with chatbots, cloud-based services, and “machine-learning” software, much of the data entry aspects of accounting can be automated.

 But could a robot completely phase me out?
 That’s a loaded question.
-I think humans still have a chance to stem the tide of the Robot Takeover.
 Here’s why:

 Robots Inform but they Cannot Innovate